rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 600 px
    :align: center

-   Asymmetric part of the tutorial random valuation digraph
+   Asymmetric and symmetric part of the tutorial random valuation digraph

 .. note::